 The eminent other source of software, especially applicable to Unix-based operating systems like Mac OS X, is the do-it-yourself compilation route.
 Simply download the source code for the software that you are interested in, and compile!
 However, it is not always quite that simple.
 A C and/or C++ compiler is required, and while Xcode is included on the 10.6 DVD, it is a separate download for 10.7.
-Most open source titles are developed for and on Linux machines, which are somewhat different environments.
+Most open source titles are developed for and on Linux machines, which is a somewhat different environment.
 Consequently some editing is occasionally required to get the make process running properly, which can be a frustrating experience.

 For more information, visit the links below.

 (Originally written 2021/06/29)